sanjushri777/EYRA/README.md

 **EYRA** is an intelligent, low-latency, neckband-based voice assistant designed to empower visually impaired individuals.
 It provides real-time navigation, context-aware AI conversations, and emotional assistance by integrating technologies such as Google Maps, ElevenLabs, Gemini AI, and Bluetooth-based Flutter communication.

-Developed as a wearable neckband device, Vizhi AI enables instantaneous guidance, emotional companionship, and accessible mobility through ethical AI.
+Developed as a wearable neckband device, EYRA enables instantaneous guidance, emotional companionship, and accessible mobility through ethical AI.

 ---